TheEnigmaticHaze/SRMBingo/README.md

 # SRMBingo
 A Project for School

+A coping mechanism bingo!
 I hope it helps :)

 ### Just download what's in the "toDownload" folder to use the application, or compile the source code yourself if you can & want to